johnduhart/notes/Desktop_Junctions.md

 ![View of My Computer](http://i.jhd5.net/2017/04/2017-04-26_20-13-32.png)

-My storage situation on my desktop is stupid.
-My main C: drive is too small, and my compter can't boot off NVMe.
-Since buying another SATA SSD is essentially throwing away money, I've done a few things to make this work.
+The storage situation on my desktop is stupid.
+The main C: drive is too small, but my compter can't boot off NVMe.
+Since buying another SATA SSD is a waste of money, I've restored to a few tricks in order to make this work.

 It's still fucking ugly though.